jethrokuan/braindump/content/posts/neural_ode.md

 In this section, I motivate the benefits of Neural Ordinary Differential Equations (ODEs).
 Many physical phenomena can be modeled naturally with the language of differential equations.
-These include populations of predator and prey, or in physics with regards to motion between bodies.
+These include populations of predator and prey, or in physics with regard to motion between bodies.
 Differential equations shine where it is easier to model changes in the systems over time rather than the value themselves.